 Groups and Sessions

 We currently have five online Zoom groups on-going:

 Monday – Art at 1.30pm, Relaxation at 3pm, and Tai Chi at 4pm.

 Tuesday – Morning coffee (peer support group) at 11am

-Thursday – Dance Movement Psychotherapy at 12pm and Creative writing at 2pm
+Thursday – Dance Movement Psychotherapy at 12pm, Gardening at 1.30pm (fortnightly), and Creative writing at 2pm

 You can find a couple of examples of work from our Art and Creative Writing groups here.